Governance & IP

 EU data storage with transparent AI infrastructure

 SLAN stores application data in Europe.
-LLM inference is processed by third-party APIs — this page explains what that means for your deployment.
+LLM inference is processed by third-party APIs.
+Here is what that means for your deployment.

 Application data